derlehner/IndoorAirQuality_DigitalTwin_Exemplar/applications/physical_model/readme.md

-# Readme for Applications

-## 1 Documentation of the Physical Modelling
+# 1 Documentation of the Physical Modelling

 ### 1.0.1 Translating the Geometrical Data into a Computational Model